georgeantonopoulos/singularity/README.md

-# Singularity - A Cosmic Feast Game
+# Christopher's Singularity - A Cosmic Feast Game

 A physics-based game where you control a black hole and consume celestial objects to grow.
-Created by my son Christopher who is really interested in black holes!
+Created by my son Christopher (6) who is really interested in black holes!

 ## Features